naman360/codecity/README.md

-# codecity.github.io
+# CodeCity!
-A Real-Time HTML editor!
+This is a real time HTML , CSS , JS code editor!
+Test your code here!
+Suggestions are always Welcome :)